kubernetes-hy/kubernetes-hy.github.io/pages/part1/part1.md

  - Ingress
  - Volume

-With them we're ready to deploy simple software to a Kubernetes cluster.
+With them, we're ready to deploy simple software to a Kubernetes cluster.
 In the next part we'll learn more about management as well as a number of cases where the tools we have acquired so far are not enough.
 [Part 2](/part2)